2022 FIA Formula 3 Championship: Race calendar

 A provisional nine-round calendar was announced on 15 October 2021:

 Calendar changes

-After changing the weekend format to three races per weekend in 2021, the format was reverted back to more race weekends with two races each in 2022.
+After changing the weekend format to three races per weekend in 2021, the format was reverted to more race weekends with two races each in 2022.
 As in Formula 2, the race weekends featured a sprint race and a feature race, with the latter being longer and worth more points.